giuliodondi/kOS-Ferram/README.md

 An addon for the kOS mod for Kerbal Space Program, which provides an interface with the Ferram Aerospace Research (FAR) mod.
 It makes most of the data and methods contained in the Ferram API available for kOS scripts.

-Tested in KSP 1.7.3, 1.8.1, 1.9.1 with the latest compatible releases OF kOS.
+Tested in KSP 1.12.3 with the latest compatible releases OF kOS.
-Compatible with FAR Continued up to 0.16.0.1 (Confirmed), tentatively compatible also with 0.16.0.4
+Compatible with FAR Continued v0.16.1.2 and kOS 1.4.0

 ## Installation